jeshuamaxey/nfc-challenge/README.md

 heroku open
 ```

 By default, you will be running one dyno.
-This can be changed with the following command:
+This can be changed with the following command (this will incur costs to your Heroku account):
 ```
 heroku ps:scale web=2 #for running 2 dynos
 ```
 To learn more about dynos and scaling, visit the [Heroku documentation](https://devcenter.heroku.com/articles/dynos).
 Info about dynos and billing can be found [here](https://devcenter.heroku.com/articles/usage-and-billing).

-To dive deeper into deploying a Node.js backend with Heroku, see [this article](https://devcenter.heroku.com/articles/nodejs).